webiny/webiny-js/packages/pulumi-app/README.md

 > 💡 **TIP**
 >
 > Pulumi apps are heavily used in real Webiny projects.
-As mentioned, this is because of their ability to abstract the actual cloud infrastructure code from the user, and, at the same time, to provide a way for the user to perform adjustments when needed.
+As mentioned, this is because of their ability to abstract the actual cloud infrastructure code from the user, and, at the same time, provide a way for the user to perform adjustments when needed.

 The following example shows how a Pulumi app looks in the actual code: